EricG78/flightmonitor_MQTTtoHA/README.md

     * a suffix (for instance the machine nickname "_RPi4-Kitchen") that is appended to the unique identifier of the sensors (in case the script runs on several machines connected to the same instance of Home Assistant)
     * `use_device=0` or `use_device=1`.
 If `use_device` is equal to 1, the data associated with a source (i.e. fr24feed, dump1090-fa or piaware) are declared as entities linked to a device in Home Assistant.
 The device name is equal to the MQTT sub-topic appended with the `unique_id_suffix`.
 This option eases the integration in Home Assistant: when the device is selected in the 'Configuration' menu, an entity-card with all linked entities can be directly added to one of your panel.
 A screnshot is displayed below (with the parameters `dump1090_subtopic="dump1090"` and `unique_id_suffix="_OdroidXU4"`):
     ![Add entities in Lovelace with the parameter use_device set to 1](/images/use_device_1_add_to_lovelace.png)
+  * configuration of the execution of the script
+    * `pub_discovery="yes"` to publish the MQTT discovery messages to Home Assistant at the begining of the execution of the script, `pub_discovery="no"` not to publish them
+    * `run_mode="loop"` to publish the status messages periodically, `run_mode="once"` to publish them once and exit, `run_mode="no"` not to publish them
+    * `update_rate=60` which define the delay between the status messages (with `run_mode="loop"`)

+    The three above parameters can be overwritten by launching the script with the arguments
+    *  `-d [yes|no]` to overwrite `pub_discovery`
+    *  `-r [loop|once|no]` to overwrite `run_mode`
+    *  `-t nn` to overwrite `update_rate`
 3. Launch the script `flightmonitor_MQTTtoHA.sh` and check new entities are available in Home Assistant
   * `bash flightmonitor_MQTTtoHA.sh`
   * or `./flightmonitor_MQTTtoHA.sh` in case you previously set the execution permission to the file (`chmod a+x flightmonitor_MQTTtoHA.sh`)

- When the above step is successful, you can run the install script:
+ 4. When the above step is successful, you can run the install script:
  `sudo bash install_service.sh`
  It will create a file `flightmonitor_MQTTtoHA.service` which is copied to `/etc/systemd/system` directory and launch the service.
 The status of the service is displayed at the end of the install script.
+By default, the service is configured to send status messages every minute.
+This value can be changed by running the `install_service.sh` script with argument `-t` followed by the value in seconds.
+For example, for an update every 5 minutes: `sudo bash install_service.sh -t 300`.

-The status of the service is reflected in Home Assistant: sensors will be marked "unavailable" if the service is stopped.
+ The status of the service is reflected in Home Assistant: sensors will be marked "unavailable" if the service is stopped (or when the script in "loop" mode is stopped with Ctrl+C)

  | active       | stopped    |
  |--------------|------------|